Nneji123/ecommerce-golang/README.md

 ## Docker Setup

-Run the entire stack with Docker Compose:
+You can run the entire stack with Docker Compose for easy local development and testing.

+### 1. **Docker Build and Run**

+To start the services with Docker Compose, use the following commands:

 ```bash
 # Start services